Cuban intervention in Angola: Cuba and the MPLA before the Civil War

-In a memorandum of 22 November 1972, the Cuban Major Manuel Piñeiro Lozada communicated to Raúl Castro the MPLA's request for small amounts of training and crew.
+In a memorandum of 22 November 1972, the Cuban Major Manuel Piñeiro Losada communicated to Raúl Castro the MPLA's request for small amounts of training and crew.
 These considerations in 1972 bore no fruit and Cuba's attentions remained focused on Guinea-Bissau.
 It was only after the Portuguese Revolution that an MPLA delegation brought a request for economic aid, military training and arms to Cuba on 26 July 1974.
 In early October Cuba received another request, this time more urgent, for five Cuban military officers to help organize the MPLA army, FAPLA.
 In December 1974 and January 1975, Cuba sent Major Alfonso Perez Morales and Carlos Cadelo on a fact finding mission to Angola to assess the situation.
 In a letter of 26 January 1975, handed to Cadelo and Morales, Neto listed what the MPLA wanted from Cuba, including "The establishment, organization, and maintenance of a military school for cadres", "A [Cuban] ship to transport the war materiel that we have in Dar-es-Salaam to Angola", "Uniforms and military equipment for 10,000 men", and "Financial assistance while we are establishing and organizing ourselves."

 Although Cuba was considering the establishment of a military mission (military training) in Angola, again there was no official response to this request.
 It was only reiterated by the MPLA in May 1975 when Cuban commander Flavio Bravo met Neto in Brazzaville while the Portuguese were preparing to withdraw from their African colonies.
-The MPLA's hopes for aid were turned to the eastern Bloc countries from where not enough help materialised according to their wishes.
+The MPLA's hopes for aid were turned to the Eastern Bloc countries from where not enough help materialised according to their wishes.
 Neto is quoted in a Cuban report complaining about Moscow's lacklustre support.
 He also expressed hope that the war in Angola would become "a vital issue in the fight against imperialism and socialism".
 But neither the Soviets nor the MPLA itself expected a major war to break out before independence.
-In March 1975 the MPLA sent of its 100 members for training in the Soviet Union and the requested financial assistance from Yugoslavia, who gave 100,000 dollars.
+In March 1975 the MPLA sent 100 of its members for training in the Soviet Union and also requested financial assistance from Yugoslavia, which gave 100,000 dollars.